This blog has been updated as of December 10th, 2020

-2020 is expected to be a tumultuous year for YouTube and its creators wanting to make money on YouTube.
+2020 has proven to be a tumultuous year for YouTube and its creators wanting to make money on YouTube.
 With many of its creators flocking to social media to voice their displeasure and overall confusion regarding the implications of these looming changes, YouTube was forced to react.
 Since, there have been a number of amendments made to the more vague clauses within the lengthy guideline.

 Still, a distinct air of uncertainty is very much felt by those who rely on YouTube as a primary means of dispersing their videos.
 Adhering to YouTube’s 2020 guidelines (which seem to be in a constant state of reform) may prove very tricky.
 The content uploaded to YouTube can easily be demonitized or banned.
 We recommend you stay updated on YouTube’s community guidelines, by clicking here.

 Exploring alternatives to the video searching behemoth has suddenly become a more pressing issue.

-Expect businesses, especially those operating within a B2B environment, to begin leaning more heavily on private hosting platforms.
+Expect businesses to begin leaning more heavily on private hosting platforms.
 No longer being beholden to YouTube’s nebulous guidelines, coupled with unique analytical and lead-generating features will likely see a major spike in organizations opting for private vendors.